jfreeze/gce-freebsd/README.md

 if you are not using FreeBSD or GCE.
 Just note, that some scripts will need to be customized to your situation.
 I will try to point that out wherever possible.

+To use the scripts provided here, you will need to have a GCE account and have the [gcloud SDK](https://cloud.google.com/sdk/downloads) installed on your computer.

+Also, you will need to download this project to get access to some of the gcloud helper scripts to run on your local computer.

+    git clone git@github.com:jfreeze/gce-freebsd.git

 # Choices

 The setup includes instructions on creating a